pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 		They should all be stored securely.

-Once the enterprise server is deployed, deploy your cluster(s) [`helm install...`](../../../../deploy-manage/deploy/helm-install/#install-pachyderms-helm-chart) and [register it(them) with the enterprise server](#3-register-your-cluster-with-the-enterprise-server).
+Once the enterprise server is deployed, deploy your cluster(s) [`helm install...`](../../../deploy-manage/deploy/helm-install.md#install-pachyderms-helm-chart) and [register it(them) with the enterprise server](#3-register-your-cluster-with-the-enterprise-server).
 Note that you have the option to register your clusters directly in your values.yaml when deploying or after its deployment, using `pachctl`.

-You migh want to expose your cluster(s) to the internet.
-Check the setup of a Load Balancer in our [deployment section](../../../../deploy-manage/deploy/ingress/#loadbalancer).
+You might want to expose your cluster(s) to the internet.
+Check the setup of a Load Balancer in our [deployment section](../../../deploy-manage/deploy/ingress/index.md#loadbalancer).

 ## 3- Register Your Cluster With The Enterprise Server
 Similarly to the enterprise server, we can configure our pachyderm clusters to leverage Helm for licensing and authentication in one of two flavors: